 Seeking the Best Microphone for Busking?
-Headset Mics are the Best Choice for Singing while Busking!
+Headset Mics are the Best Choice for Street Performance

-When looking for the best microphone for busking, one must keep in mind the type of busking performance you will be delivering streetside to the masses.
+When looking for the best microphone for busking, one must keep in mind the type of busking performance you will be delivering street-side to the masses.
 I typically play a guitar and sing.
 My nephew plays a keyboard.
 I’ve even seen buskers play drums!
 I’ve seen many buskers using a standard microphone with a boom stand.
 The downside to a cheap microphone for singing mounted on a boom stand is the additional weight your toting to your street corner.
 My choice for singing and playing a guitar (or any stringed instrument for that matter) would be a wired headset microphone.
 This setup would allow me to move around with my guitar and it would also lighten the load for extreme portability.
 There are several things to keep in mind when selecting a headset microphone for busking.
-A dynamic headset mic is wired, but does not require a wireless setup or phantom power.
-Of coarse, being wired will limit your ability to move around to some degree, but it can still provide a great deal of flexibility.
+A dynamic headset mic can be wired, and does not require a wireless setup or phantom power.
+Of course, being wired will limit your ability to move around to some degree, but it can still provide a great deal of flexibility.
 If you choose a wireless headset, you will be adding cost, setup complexity and bulk.
-Such a setup will require a separate receiver that plugs into the busking amp as well as a power source!
+Most wireless headset systems require a separate receiver that plugs into the busking amp as well as a power source!
 If you choose a wired condenser headset microphone, you will need to verify that your busking amp provides phantom power or a lightweight battery powered phantom power supply or preamp is included.
-For these reasons, I believe a wired, dynamic headset microphone or a condenser headset microphone with a lightweight battery operated phantom power source is the best microphone for busking hands free while singing.
-Let’s look at the Shure WH20XLR, the Apex 370, the Audio-Technica PRO 8HEx, and the Shure SM35-XLR and choose the best for our busking purposes.
+It is now possible to use your wired headset microphone wirelessly with an Xvive U3 plug-on wireless system.
+Simply plug the transmitter into the headset cable and plug the receiver into your busking amp.
+The Xvive U3C can even provide phantom power for condenser microphone headsets!
+These XLR wireless plug-on mic systems are rechargeable and won’t need a power source.
+Just make sure to fully charge before heading to the street corner for a good 4 to 5 hours of singing time.
+Ultimately, I believe a wired, dynamic headset microphone is the best solution because no power is required.
+Now let’s look at the Shure WH20XLR, the Apex 370, the Audio-Technica PRO 8HEx, and the Shure SM35-XLR and choose the best for our busking purposes.

 Shure WH20XLR Dynamic Headset Microphone